-The Contra Costa Centre sites provide housing mobility opportunities for lower-income households in a moderate resource designated tract which is more affluent, has a low rate of poverty, 52.4 percent of the population is

-White, the disability rate is one of the lowest in the county, and overcrowding is low at 1.0 percent of households.
+The Contra Costa Centre sites provide housing mobility opportunities for lower-income households in a moderate resource designated tract which is more affluent, has a low rate of poverty, 52.4 percent of the population is White, the disability rate is one of the lowest in the county, and overcrowding is low at 1.0 percent of households.
 Further, although 60.0 percent of households are renters, overpayment among both renters and homeowners is lower than in most other tracts with identified sites.
 Identification of sites to support construction of high-density housing in this area with better access to opportunities and access to transit services, reflected in a high jobs proximity index, encourages integration of lower-income units to facilitate mixed-income neighborhoods, combat patterns of income segregation, and provide housing mobility opportunities in environmentally positive neighborhoods, thereby reducing concentrations of disadvantaged populations elsewhere in the county.

-The tracts with the highest concentration of above moderate-income unit capacity include tract 3630 in El Sobrante (21.7 percent of the above moderate-income capacity), and tract 3200.04 in the southern portion of Vine Hill (13.5 percent);).
-These tracts have median incomes ranging from \$83,444 to \$111,297 and poverty rates ranging from 2.2 to 5.1 percent However, while the central communities near I-680 have predominantly non-Hispanic White populations, the non-White population in the El Sobrante community is 68.3 percent with a diverse mix of residents, also corresponding to lower incomes and high rates of disability, as well as a high rate of cost burdened homeowners.
+The tracts with the highest concentration of above moderate-income unit capacity include tract 3630 in El Sobrante (10.2 percent of the above moderate-income capacity), 3040.07 in Discovery Bay (11.9 percent of the above-moderate income capacity) and tract 3200.04 in the southern portion of Vine Hill (12.9 percent); ).
+These tracts have median incomes ranging from \$83,444 to \$113,297 and poverty rates ranging from 2.2 to 8.2 percent However, while the central communities near I-680 have predominantly non-Hispanic White populations, the non-White population in the El Sobrante community is 68.3 percent with a diverse mix of residents, also corresponding to lower incomes and high rates of disability, as well as a high rate of cost burdened homeowners.
 The inclusion of these above moderateincome units will foster income-integration within the tract as households with a variety of incomes live in this neighborhood and help to improve access to opportunities for existing and current residents, with the intent of improving the resource designation and improving the viability of the area for developers of affordable housing to secure funding for future development.

-As identified in the analysis of Patterns of Integration and Segregation, there are 9 tracts in the unincorporated County with unit capacity that meet the criteria of being considered RCAAs, all in the central and eastern portions of the county.
-These include tracts in the Danville, Alamo, Acalanes Ridge, Discovery Bay, the southern portion of Vine Hill, and Reliez Valley areas (tracts 3040.04, 3040.05, 3200.04, 3211.02, 3342, 3382.03, 3400.02, 3461.02, and 3470).
-These concentrations of affluence correlate with a relatively low proportion of the population that identifies as non-White, close proximity to jobs (with the exception of Discovery Bay), low CalEnviroScreen scores, high rates of homeowners (more than 75.0 percent of households), and low rates of overcrowding (below 2.0 percent).
+As identified in the analysis of Patterns of Integration and Segregation, there are 14 tracts in the unincorporated County with unit capacity that meet the criteria of being considered RCAAs, all in the central and eastern portions of the county.
+These include tracts in the Danville, Alamo, Acalanes Ridge, Discovery Bay, the southern portion of Vine Hill, the east side of Saranap, the area around the Diablo Hills Golf Club, Tassajara Hills, and Reliez Valley areas (tracts 3040.04, 3040.05, 3040.07, 3200.04, 3211.02, 3342, 3382.04, 3400.02, 3400.03, 3410, 3452.04, 3461.02, 3470, and 3551.12).
+These concentrations of affluence correlate with a relatively low proportion of the population that identifies as non-White, close proximity to jobs (with the exception of Discovery Bay), low CalEnviroScreen scores, high rates of homeowners (more than 75.0 percent of households), and low rates of overcrowding (below 3.0 percent).
 In general, homeowner overpayment rates in these tracts range from 27.0 to 35.4 percent.
 However, cost burdened renters, although comprising less than 25.0 percent of households in all of the tracts, range from 14.4 percent in Acalanes Ridge (with less than one percent of total above moderate-income unit capacity); to 69.2 percent in the highest income tract (3461.02) in Alamo.
-Overall, 40.9 percent of the above moderate-income unit capacity is identified for sites within the RCAAs.
+Overall, 50.4 percent of the above moderate-income unit capacity is identified for sites within the RCAAs.